French on mission to woo bankers from UK after Brexit

-LONDON (AP) — A team of French officials is in London trying to make Paris the European Union’s financial hub once Britain leaves the EU.
+LONDON (AP) — A team of French officials went to London Monday on a mission to make Paris the European Union’s financial hub once Britain leaves the EU.

-Many banks and other City firms are considering moving jobs from London once the U.K. leaves the 28-nation bloc and its single market in goods and services.
+Many banks and other firms are considering moving jobs from London once the U.K. leaves the 28-nation bloc and its single market in goods and services.

 Frankfurt is also trying to woo companies away from Britain, but Pecresse says Paris has the advantage in culture and lifestyle.
 She asked reporters: “When was the last time you took your partner off for a weekend in Frankfurt?”